 The exact health risk for humans consuming elk or deer infected with chronic wasting disease is unknown; however the risk is thought to be extremely low.
 An analysis of existing research studies indicates no established link between the disease and similar human transmissible encephalopathy diseases.
 Current literature reviews and experts agree that more information is needed and that many questions remain unanswered about the transmissibility of CWD to humans.
-Appendix C of this plan/EIS provides additional information on CWD diagnosis and management.
+Appendix C provides